gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

 Anyways, their own system is called [port](https://www.illumos.org/man/3C/port_create) (or is it ports?) and it looks so similar to `kqueue` it's almost painful.
 And weirdly, they support all the different kinds of entities that `kqueue` supports *except* PIDs!
 And I am not sure that they support process descriptors either e.g. `pidfd_open`.
 However, they have an extensive compatibility layer for Linux so perhaps they do there.

+*EDIT: Illumos has [Pctlfd](https://illumos.org/man/3PROC/Pctlfd) which seems to give a file descriptor for a given process, and this file descriptor could then be used `port_create`, I suppose.*

 ## Seventh approach: Linux's io_uring

 `io_uring` is the last candidate to enter the already packed ring (eh) of different-yet-similar ways to do 'I/O multiplexing', meaning to wait with a timeout on various kinds of entities to do interesting 'stuff'.
 We queue a system call e.g. `wait`, as well as a timeout, and we wait for either to complete.
 If `wait` completed first and the exit status is a success, we exit.
 Otherwise, we retry.
 Familiar stuff at this point. `io_uring` essentially makes every system call asynchronous with a uniform API.
 That's exactly what we want! `io_uring` only exposes `waitid` and only in very recent versions, which is completely fine.